Apply for a Utown@UBC Community Grant! Deadline is October 22.

 Grant proposal review: Applications will be reviewed by the UTown@UBC Community Grants Selection Committee, made up of previous grant recepients and representatives from staff and faculty.
 The Selection Committee will determine which projects receive grants based on the applicant eligibility, funding criteria and other considerations.

-Awarding of grants: Applicants will be notified if they have been awarded a UTown@UBC Community Grant by early March 2017.
+Awarding of grants: Applicants will be notified if they have been awarded a UTown@UBC Community Grant by mid November 2018.
 The Selection Committee will provide grant recipients with one-on-one consultation during the implementation of projects to help recipients achieve success.

 4. If I receive a community grant how should I identify that funding was provided by the UTown@UBC Community Grant Program?